 So you want to learn some Iniesta soccer moves?
 Well, check out this Andres Iniesta signature move in the video below.
 The dribbling move Iniesta loves to do is called: La Croqueta.
+Quite simply, and brilliantly, it’s shifting the ball from one foot to the other.
+The inside of one foot to the inside of the other and away you go.

 Iniesta has demonstrated what La Croqueta can do time and time again while he’s playing for Barcelona and Spain.
-Can he repeat the feat and unlock the defence on the biggest stage of them all, in the 2010 World Cup final in South Africa?
+Can he repeat the feat and unlock the defense on the biggest stage of them all, in the 2010 World Cup final in South Africa?
 Of course he can.
 Learn how to do Iniesta’s favorite move in the video below.
 Two keys to think about are doing the Iniesta move quickly and drawing the defender in so they dive in.

 La Croqueta – refers to the move itself, shifting the ball from the left to the right and splitting the defenders.